 If done properly, supplementation can also be an accelerator to your success both physically and mentally.
 A good whey protein powder will help fuel muscle growth and recovery.
 Creatine will help properly hydrate and heal your muscles as well as working as a cognitive enhancer.
 And Omega-3s will promote joint and brain health ensuring focused and injury free workouts for years to come.

 This is a world where many prefer the easy way.
 Don’t be like so many weak and timid souls and allow your mind convince you to quit.
 Instead train it, shape it, and force it to become unbreakable.

 Stand up straight, pull your shoulders slightly back and take a firm stance.
-You are a man of steel, lifting iron and breaking sweat while most other “men” are watching TV with bag of potato chips.
+You are a man of steel, lifting iron and breaking the sweat while most other “men” are watching TV with a bag of potato chips.